SpeedCodeNpo/ng-exercises/README.md

     - timer : Completes after set time.
     - interval : Never ends, emits recurringly every time inteval set.

+## App display:
+- The app displays 3 sections :
+  - An info section, it's content is already included in the starter version.
+  - A timer section, it activates an RxJs timer Observable subscription.
+  - An interval section, it activates an RxJs interval Observable subscription.

+## Interaction with app:
+  - Clicking the "Start Timer" button

+## Included in the starter branch :
+- A component named 'comp1' has already been created for you.
+- It's template file already has the needed content.
+- The typescript class component file has these presets:
+  - For the timer demo section these class properties:
+    - timerLengthMilisec : Defines the timer length in millisec.
+    - isTimerActive : Flags state of timer

+  - For the interval demo section these class properties:
+    - intervalTimeMilisec : The pause time between each interval emittion
+    - intervalCounter : Starting value of the counter
+    - isIntervalActive : Flags state of timer

+  - The component class file also includes two empty functions :
+    - onClickSetTimer()
+    - onClickSetInterval()

 #### Screenshot of initial page before user interaction :